Dr Phil Jones (Joint faculty member with the Sanger Institute)

 Our current projects include:

--The molecular basis of stem cell fate decisions
+The molecular basis of progenitor cell fate decisions

 Click here to contact Dr Phil Jones by email.